Tamreen/mobile.app/readme.md

 - Tell the user about the current state of the app, e.g. Loading..., etc.
 - Check the deviceType value sometimes it happens to be null.
 - Check every pullToRefresh method to respond to the current view.
+- Take some beautiful screenshots for the app to market it.